powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 according to the nominal voltage ratio between the remote regulated bus and the equipment terminal bus.
 The default value is `true`.

+**voltageRemoteControlRobustMode**
+When set to true, the algorithm for remote voltage control is more robust to inconsistent voltage targets that might otherwise cause unrealistic voltage exceptions and cause a loadflow failure.
+The control of unrealistic voltage is performed after the reactive limit outerloop.
+In addition, groups with unrealistic voltage when entering the reactive limit outerloop, but that do not exceed their reactive diagram are moved PQ and their reactive injection is set to targetQ.
+With this parameter set to `true` it is in general possible to set the
+`minRealisticVoltage` and `maxRealisticVoltage`  values to 0.8pu and 1.2pu.
+The default value is `true`.

 **voltagePerReactivePowerControl**
 Whether simulation of static VAR compensators with voltage control enabled and a slope defined should be enabled (See [voltage per reactive power control extension](inv:powsyblcore:*:*:#voltage-per-reactive-power-control-extension)).